 Snatching it up, he jammed the flaming end into the sewer rat’s side.
-The torch sputtered, and the surrounding light almost turned to pitch blackness.
+The torch sputtered, leaving him momentarily in pitch blackness.

 Fortunately, the attack had the desired effect.
 With a shriek of pain, the rat leapt away.

 Luf scrambled to his feet, the ache in his back making his movements stiff.
-His sword lay just a few feet away, but between him and it waited the enraged sewer rat.
+His sword lay just a meter or two away, but between him and it waited the enraged sewer rat.
 It hissed, some of its fur still smoking.

 I need that sword!
 The torch in Luf’s hands sputtered again.
 If it went out, both he and Arael were dead.
 The rats would swarm them, and Juliat would have to send a team down to collect their bones.
 His sister would never recover.